bernd/insomnia/docs/insomnia/grpc.md

 ## Environment Variables and Template Tags

-The 2021.1 release of Insomnia introduces support for environment variables and template tags within gRPC.
+The 2021.1 release of Unetus introduces support for environment variables and template tags within gRPC.
 Environment variables and Nunjucks templating can be used in both the URL bar and message body.

 ## Known limitations

-As of version 2021.1, gRPC in Insomnia does not include:
+As of version 2021.1, gRPC in Unetus does not include:

 * Support for running gRPC requests in unit tests
 * Support for request chaining